kenjiroe/LufyKMS-Platform/README.md

 ## 🙏 Acknowledgments

-- Migrated and improved from the original [stou-kb](https://github.com/kenjiroe/stou-kb) project
+- Migrated and improved from the original [LINE-Chatbot-x-Gemini-Multimodal](https://github.com/jirawatee/LINE-Chatbot-x-Gemini-Multimodal) by [@jirawatee](https://github.com/jirawatee)
 - Built with Google AI, Firebase, and LINE Messaging API
 - Inspired by modern plugin architectures and microservices patterns